 I. What is Chiasmus?

 Chiasmus comes from a Greek word meaning “crossed,” and it refers to a grammatical structure that inverts a previous phrase.
-That is, you say one thing, and then you say something very similar, but flipped on its head.
+That is, you say one thing, and then you say something very similar, but flipped around.

 Don’t sweat the petty things, and don’t pet the sweaty